 Utilize your resources with maximum efficiency

 Resource management is an extremely important prerequisite of successful project delivery.
-With Epicflow’s Skill Management feature, you can keep record of team members’ skills, their levels, availability, and capacity.
+With Epicflow’s Competence Management, you can keep record of team members’ competences, their levels, availability, and capacity.
 Therefore, it becomes much easier to allocate the right resources to project tasks.
 What is more, Epicflow can find and suggest a perfectly matching employee for a task.
-Finally, with the Skill Management feature you can manage the skills of globally distributed employees, and put an efficient team together.
+Finally, with Competence Management you can keep track of globally distributed employees’ skills and put an efficient team together.

 Increase your team’s productivity